Chemistry, B.A.

 1. Graduates will be able to demonstrate a foundational understanding of organic, inorganic, analytical and physical chemistry.

-2. Graduates will be able to demonstrate proficiency of basic (general, organic, and analytical) laboratory techniques and conduct laboratory experiments safely.
+2. Graduates will be able to demonstrate proficiency in basic (general, organic, and analytical) laboratory techniques and conduct laboratory experiments safely.

 3. Graduates will be able to collect, interpret and analyze quantitative data.